BrendelGroup/TRegGA/0Record-Example.md

 ### Make runTRegGA
 * This script takes a list of samples in `TRegGA.sample`, and then generate sub-script, `runTRegGA`, for TRegGA job submitting.
-* use Blocks 1-2-3a-4 to generate shell script for Linux shell environment such as gnomic.soic.indiana.edu
+* use qsub version for HPS TORQUE environment such as mason.indiana.edu
-* use Blocks 1-2-3b-4 to generate qsub script for HPS TORQUE environment such as mason.indiana.edu
+* use shell version for Linux shell environment such as gnomic.soic.indiana.edu

-##### qsub script
+##### qsub version
 ```
 #!/bin/sh
 TRegGA_DIR=$(pwd)